How often to clean your betta fish tank

 My Aquarium is Complex!
 How Do I Clean it Without Removing Everything?

 If you have a complex aquarium, you WILL need water prepared for topping up the aquarium after the process of cleaning.
 The water lost during the clean (removed via the vacuum) will be dirty and and we recommend you do not reuse it.

 Some aquariums can be more than just a bit of gravel and ornaments.
 They can be heavily planted, carefully arranged, and can contain more than just a betta, so it can be a pain to move everything for the clean.
 However, cleaning the aquarium without the removal of everything can be done without great difficulty; here’s how.

-Firstly you’ll need two basic things: an aquarium gravel cleaner / vacuum (view one here on Amazon), which can also be called an aquarium syphon and an aquarium scrub (magnetic, if possible).
+Firstly you’ll need two basic things: an aquarium gravel cleaner / vacuum (we've listed a few good options here) which can also be called an aquarium syphon and an aquarium scrub (magnetic, if possible).
 Once you have those in hand, you can do the following: